-Lockdown seems to be coming to an end and Spring is just around the corner, but most of us are still stuck indoors at the moment and if your family is anything like mine, you’re desperately looking at ways to keep the kids entertained while trying to stave off the effects of cabin fever.
+Lockdown seems to be coming to an end and Summer is just around the corner, but some of us are still stuck indoors at the moment and if your family is anything like mine, you’re desperately looking at ways to keep the kids entertained while trying to stave off the effects of cabin fever.

 If you’re fortunate enough to have a garden or patio and the weather is in your favour, then paddling pools, bouncy castles and inflatables are a firm favourite and found in many a British backyard.